 Term Definition Inertial sensor Tri-axial accelerometer and tri-axial gyroscope sensors embedded in your smartphone Standing balance test Standard test of balance - stand still for 30 seconds with eyes open (EO condition) or eyes closed (EC condition), in semi-tandem stance.
 People who sway more during the test are at higher risk of falling.
 Semi-tandem stance Stand with one foot on front and to the left of the other, side of the heel of front foot should be touching the side of the big toe on the back foot.
+Five Times Sit to Stand test Standard test of strength and endurance - starting from a seated position, stand-up and sit down five times, as fast as safely possible.
+Test ends when re-seated for the final time.
 Participant Person performing the standing balance test Carer Person aiding participant with completing the balance test